FedericoTartarini/validation-data-comfort-models/README.md

 ### `fill_miss_output` Parameter:

 - `fill_miss_output` is an optional parameter.
-When set to `True`, the script will try to use the variables in inputs to call the corresponding method in the pythermalcomfort package by parsing the JSON file name.
-It will use the return to fill the missing key in outputs, which refers to tolerance.
+When set to `True`, the script will try to use the variables in `inputs` to call the corresponding method in the pythermalcomfort package by parsing the JSON file name(Take the string between ts_ and .json).
+It will use the return to fill the missing key in `outputs`, which refers to `tolerance`.
 - By default, `fill_miss_output` is `False`, meaning the script will only check the file format without modifying the files.

 #### Example Usage:
 - To only check the JSON file format without filling missing outputs:

     ```bash
-    python check_scripts/check_json_files.py
+    python check_json_files.py
     ```

 - To check and automatically fill missing outputs:

     ```bash
-    python check_scripts/check_json_files.py True
+    python check_json_files.py True
     ```

 ## File structure